 The Value of Qualitative Research

 Though qualitative research has been on the rise in scholarly publications, quantitative methodology has still dominated the past few decades (Keller, 1998).
-Many researchers seem to be holding on the notion that quantitative data are more reliable than qualitative data and that hard statistical analysis will somehow solve higher education’s mysteries.
+Many researchers seem to be holding on to the notion that quantitative data are more reliable than qualitative data and that hard statistical analysis will somehow solve higher education’s mysteries.
 As mentioned previously, there exists a belief that the quality of qualitative research is difficult to measure, which is part of the reason this methodology has not been well represented in scholarly journals.

 In an effort to defend qualitative methods, many researchers have concerned themselves with addressing the issue of quality.
 Amis and Silk (2008) reviewed three forms of quality criteria for qualitative research.
 The first, foundationalism, attempts to assess qualitative research quality from a quantitative or positivist perspective.
 By following traditional positivist guidelines of validity, reliability, and generalizability, qualitative researchers can be assured they are abiding by established standards of quality.
-Quasi-foundationalism acknowledges the lack of objectivity in human research and values the appropriate application of methods to best take account of the variety of experience which exists in social settings.
+Quasi-foundationalism acknowledges the lack of objectivity in human research and values the appropriate application of methods to best consider the variety of experience which exists in social settings.
 Quality is assessed by peer review or set guidelines which understand the problems with the foundationalism perspective while at the same time acknowledging the need for standard, rigorous production criteria.
-Nonfoundationalism asserts that the observational research in qualitative methods cannot be judged against an external standard but quality must instead be assessed internally.
+Nonfoundationalism asserts that the observational research in qualitative methods cannot be judged against an external standard, but quality must instead be assessed internally.
 The authors call for a “democratization of quality” (2008, p.
 476): an acknowledgement that there exist different interpretations of quality and that qualitative research can and should be assessed internally with respect to the context of and approach to the research.

 Onwuegbuzie and Leech (2007) discuss at length a model for assessing quality in qualitative research.
 They understand that there has long been an issue of contention among researchers in the judgment of quality.
 However, they stress that even without an absolute standard by which qualitative research can be judged, qualitative research can still be conducted either well or poorly and that frameworks for assessing quality can be constructed.
 This framework should primarily focus on legitimacy issues because “utilizing and documenting legitimation techniques should prevent validity and qualitative research from being seen as an oxymoron” (p.
 247).